mmistakes/minimal-mistakes/_posts/2018-03-13-shortcut-nemenuitem-nsbutton.md

 In xib, to implement this:

-1. Add 2 NSMenuItem，they MUST be adjacent, no more menu item between them.
+1. Add 2 NSMenuItem, they MUST be adjacent, no more menu item between them.
 2. Set valid shortcut for them, and the second's shortcut MUST be the first's shortcut, plus `⌥` key.
 3. Check Alternate property for the second NSMenuItem.